stonesteel1023/testForStringConcatenation/README.md

 AB-12345678-CD

-// delete hyphen and concate strings
+// delete hyphen and concatenate with strings

 **output**